-“The Nature Fix” by Florence Williams, published by W.W.
-Norton & Company in 2017, provides the most compelling argument to date for people to spend more time outdoors in nature, based on an increasing amount of biological, psychological and medicinal scientific evidence.
+It’s impeccable what nature can do for human health.
+The Nature Fix by Florence Williams, published by W.W.
+Norton & Company in 2017, provides the most compelling argument to date for people to spend more time outdoors in nature.
+Furthermore, the case is based on an increasing amount of biological, psychological, and medicinal scientific evidence.

 Go on monthly weekend excursions to natural areas to bolster immune systems

 More significantly, such wilderness experiences are invaluable for adolescents or those who are in grief or suffering trauma.

 In Korea, she met with a professor of “social forestry” who introduced her to the world’s only college degree for forest healing.
-In South Korea from 2010-2013, visits to the forest increased from 9.4 million to 12.7 million, Nowhile in the USA there was a decline of 25% during the same time period.
+Ironically, in South Korea from 2010-2013, visits to the forest increased from 9.4 million to 12.7 million.
+Meanwhile, in the USA there was a decline of 25% during the same period.

-Noted in the book, one of nature’s benefits are delivered through sound—a bubbling brook, bird tweets in the early morning, the leaves moving in the wind, and so on.
+Noted in the book, one of nature’s benefits are delivered through sound—a babbling brook, bird tweets in the early morning, the leaves moving in the wind, and so on.
 But the U.S. Park Service claims that 83% of land in the lower 48 states sits within 3,500 feet of a road and that within 20 years, 90 percent of the population will be close enough to hear at least one of the projected 30,000 airplane flights per day.